 Marion is home to two significant cultural landmarks including the Shri Ganesha Hindu Temple in Oaklands Park and the Islamic Mosque in Park Holme.

-Staff participate in the Centrelink Multicultural Forum and other networks to support understanding of issues facing new arrivals and other multicultrual communities.
+Staff participate in relevant networks to support understanding of issues facing new arrivals and other multicultural communities.

 Citizenship candidates take the pledge of allegiance to Australia and are officially pronounced Australian Citizens.
 The City of Marion hosts approximately five ceremonies per year.

 Our libraries offers languages other than the English collection including books, newspapers, DVD's and CD's.
 It also offers online languages courses with over 80 languages to select from.

 Neighbourhood Centres offer English Language classes, New Arrival programs and Adult Community Education Courses for migrants.

 Home and Community Care have translated information and use of interpreters.